-We are looking for volunteer teachers to deliver English classes to refugees and asylum seekers in Ioannina and the Epirus region.
-The ideal candidate(s) will have experience teaching English as a foreign/second language and will possess a strong understanding of or passion for the context we work in (refugee crisis).
-Experience delivering educational activities to vulnerable populations is a strong advantage.
+We are looking for volunteer teachers for a minimum commitment of 10 weeks, to deliver English classes to refugees and asylum seekers in the Epirus region of Northern Greece.
+The ideal candidate would have experience teaching English as a foreign/second language and would possess a strong understanding of or passion for the context we work in.
+Experience in delivering educational activities in this context is a strong advantage.

 The role will include:

 - Planning and delivering lessons for classes that can range from A0 (illiteracy) to B2, taking into account individual differences in level within each class

 - Empowering students with interpersonal – and life – skills; and incorporating these skills into lesson planning